25 examples of responsible AI: How to leverage AI while minimizing risk

 To work backwards through their organization: the most efficient contact center is the one that doesn’t need to be used.

 Understanding why your customers are contacting you, and using that Pareto analysis to fix upstream issues is the most important work of a contact center manager.
 Call prevention is the highest performance outcome, but to reduce inbound calls, you need to work with other areas of your operation (sales, product development, IT, etc.) to address root cause issues.
-In addition to increasing efficiency of your contact center, you’ll be able to increase customer satisfaction and loyalty.
+In addition to increasing efficiency of your contact center, you’ll be able to increase customer satisfaction, loyalty and overall business performance.

 Tsahi Levent-Levi is an Independent Analyst and Consultant for WebRTC.
 He is the author and editor of bloggeek.me, which focuses on the ecosystem and business opportunities around WebRTC and telecommunications.